wkoszek/me/source/blog/2012-04-20-book-hackers_and_painters.md

 + **Amount of wealth isn't constant** This is something people from ex-socialist countries should read.

-In general, I'd made this book mandatory for all CS/EE students.
+In general, I'd made this book mandatory for all Computer Science/Electrical Engineering students.